Chaos and localized phases in a two-body linear kicked rotor system: Conclusions

 \section{Conclusions}

-The main motivation behind this work is to probe the sustainability of dynamical many-body localization in systems whose classical limit is (nearly) completely chaotic.
-We address a limited version of this question using an interacting two-body linear kicked rotor, and hence our results strictly pertain to the two-body system.
+The main motivation behind this work is to induce nonintegrability and chaos in interacting linear kicked rotor model and study the quantized version to explore the emergence and sustainability of dynamical localization and other phases.
+We address this question by studying an interacting two-body linear kicked rotor, and hence our results strictly pertain to this two-body system.
 Recently, it was shown that many-body linear kicked rotors interacting through spatial variables, under some mild conditions on the parameters, would always have integrals of motion and would not display chaotic regimes.
 In the quantum regime, this system displays many-body localization arising from the presence of integrals of motion.
 In order to probe localization in the chaotic limit, firstly, we create a version of a two-body linear kicked rotor that can display chaos.
 Since chaos is ruled out if spatial variables are coupled, we show that the momentum-coupled two-body linear kicked rotor ($m$-LKR) becomes chaotic.
 We confirm this by analytically estimating the largest Lyapunov exponent $\lambda_{\rm max}$, which turns out to be in good agreement with that computed through simulations.
 In particular, $\lambda_{\rm max} \approx \ln(K_s)$, where $K_s$ is the scaled chaos parameter.
 Further, the nature of classical dynamics (regular or chaotic) is also consistent with the temporal evolution of classical mean energy as a function of time.
 In the chaotic regime, mean energy growth is diffusive in nature.

 The quantum dynamics of $m$-LKR provide evidence for the existence of four different regimes, including two-body localized regimes.
 We briefly summarize them here : (1) If the parameters are chosen to be in the near-integrable regime $(K_s < 1)$, then localization-like behaviour is observed, arising due to the strong influence of the regular classical dynamical features.
 This is effectively a semi-classical localization effect and is not a purely quantum effect.
 For values of $K_s$ greater than unity, while the classical dynamics is chaotic, the quantum dynamics displays three different dynamical regimes.
 (2) First is the regime of two-body dynamical localization in which the wave function has an exponential profile.
 For the quantum mean energy, $\langle E\rangle_{q} \sim t^\beta$, here $\beta = 0$ showing dynamical localization.
 This regime persists for interaction strength $k_p \gg 1$ where $K_s = Kk_p \gg 1$, and so is in the classically chaotic regime displaying classical linear diffusion, so long as kicking strength $K$ is sufficiently small.
 (3) Beyond these two types of localized phases, we observe two other parametric regimes in which classical dynamics is chaotic, but the quantum localization is not sustained.
 Firstly, one of them corresponds to quantum sub-diffusion with mean energy $\langle E\rangle_{q} \sim t^\beta$, where $0 < \beta < 1$, though the classical energy growth is diffusive.
 (4) Finally, quantum diffusive regime occurs with $\langle E\rangle_{q} \sim t^\beta$ and $\beta=1$.
 In this case, the classical energy growth is also diffusive.
 Quantum energy growth closely follows classical energy growth.